mpek29/en/_pages/about.md

 Hello,

-My name is Florian Pasco, and I'm a master student in Engineering (Electronics, Computer Science and Mechatronics), currently training at the Brest National School of Engineering,.
+My name is Florian Pasco, and I'm a master student in Engineering (Electronics, Computer Science and Mechatronics), currently training at the Brest National School of Engineering in France.